ClassiCube/ClassiCube/readme.txt

-ClassicalSharp is a custom MineCraft Classic client written in C#.
+ClassicalSharp is a custom MineCraft Classic client written in C# that works with Windows and Linux.
 It is not affiliated with (or supported by) Mojang AB, MineCraft, or Microsoft in any way.

 You can get the latest binaries from github.com/UnknownShadow200/ClassicalSharp/releases